 RRCA has a separate handbook to handle any crisis situation in our school.
 Specific procedures are in place for the administration and faculty to follow to keep our campus as safe and secure as possible in the event of an emergency situation.
 You may ask to view a copy of this handbook, if desired.

 DISCIPLINE

-You will find a separate addendum to this handbook that explains our discipline philosophy and policy in detail.
-Corporal discipline is never used in any situation without prior parental notice and consent.
+There is a separate addendum to this handbook that explains our discipline philosophy and policy in detail.

 VOLUNTEER POLICY